alessiosantocs/writings/thoughtsflow.md

 # ThoughtsFlow
+###### 29 Sept 2014
+It's monday and I spent the day working on the development plan for our brand new application here at Snaphealth.

+I also passed a couple of hours watching/learning how a real graphic engine works.
+Watching the simplicity and at the same time the complexity of SpriteKit was a pleasure.
+I am now discovering a really good start point where to begin building ios games in 2d.

+The evening is another match!
+Salvatore, my engineer friend, and I came together with some great ideas about levels in Magnetiq.
+We thought first to have a look at our solution of graphic engine and I think we'll be reviewing it a bit because of some illogical results we ended up during development.
+But I am trustful that we'll solve them easily.

+What strikes us now are levels.
+We came up with 7 levels which are one more incredible than the previous.
+That's a great (in some way simple) start for Magnetiq which will be on the Play Store probably in 2 and a 1/2 weeks.

+We're working really hard on the story of our main character as we believe it'll make a big impact on the game.
+We'll make it gain abilities and new powers and increase the awareness of the player that the universe is much much bigger than that little screen.

+Our main concerns are basically related to the user interaction with the game and the development of some special features that are not present in the version we already built.

+We'll begin soon breaking the laws of the physics and playing with mathematical functions which I will describe here further on!

 ###### 28 Sept 2014
 These days I'm working on Magnetiq a simple html canvas game similar to Sinuous but better :)